Dynamic enhancement of conductance in fractional quantum Hall constriction

 All the previous theoretical and experimental studies in this context primarily focused on the DC limit, which is blind to the capacitive coupling to the ambient gated environment.
 Hence, AC response is expected to open up new avenues both in terms of its physics and practical application of such junctions.

-An AC study comprises two complementary approaches: {\it(a)} frequency domain analysis \cite{I_Safi_1995,Safi1999,Hasisaka_2012,Hasisaka_2011_Admittance_Measurement,Plasmon,Dynamical_transport_measurement,Amit_agarwal_2014_Y_junction,Soori,HASHISAKA201832} and {\it(b)} time domain analysis\cite{I_Safi_1995,Sassetti,Soori,Amit_agarwal_2014_Y_junction,HASHISAKA201832,Kamata2014}.
-We show that, in the presence of generalized interedge interactions, motivated by bilayer stacking geometry~\cite{bilayer1,bilayer2,bilayer3,bilayer4,bilayer6,bilayer7} (see fig.~\ref{fig:bilayer-setup}), there exist, frequency bands, over which the AC conductance exceeds the DC bound of $3/2$.
+An AC study comprises two complementary approaches: ({\it a}) frequency domain analysis \cite{I_Safi_1995,Safi1999,Hasisaka_2012,Hasisaka_2011_Admittance_Measurement,Plasmon,Dynamical_transport_measurement,Amit_agarwal_2014_Y_junction,Soori,HASHISAKA201832} and ({\it b}) time domain analysis\cite{I_Safi_1995,Sassetti,Soori,Amit_agarwal_2014_Y_junction,HASHISAKA201832,Kamata2014}.
+We show that, in the presence of generalized interedge interactions, motivated by a recently realized experimental geometry~\cite{Andrea_Young_transformer,Cohen_four_quadrant,cohen2024} (see fig.~\ref{fig:bilayer-setup}), there exist, frequency bands, over which the AC conductance exceeds the DC bound of $3/2$.
 This enhancement in gain beyond the DC limit is shown to be related to the displacement current.
-Also, there are magic frequencies at which reflectance vanishes, and the gain hits the maximum value of $\sqrt{3}$ for $\nu=1,1/3$ junction.
-The parameter space of interaction, over which these bands of excess gain appear in the frequency domain, always shows distinctive behavior in the time evolution of electron wave-packet in terms of hole pulses in the transmitted edge channel, which otherwise is absent.
+The parameter space of interaction, over which these bands of excess gain appear in the frequency domain, always shows distinctive behaviour in the time evolution of the electron wave packet in terms of hole pulses in the transmitted edge channel.

 One of the peculiarities of AC conductance calculation for mesoscopic setup is the violation of Kirchhoff's law.
 This apparent current non-conservation was addressed for the non-interacting mesoscopic system by B\"uttiker et. al.~\cite{Buttiker_Dynamic_admittance,Buttiker_open_conductor,Buttiker_small_conductors} and later by Safi in the context of LLs~\cite{Safi1999}.
 In what follows, we will closely comply with the plasmon scattering approach developed by Safi ~\cite{Safi1997,Safi1999} for the AC conductivity matrix for such a system.